Intellection/rails_notebook/README.md

 	ActiveRecord::Base.connection.tables

-To query the top 10 records of a table:
+To query the top 10 records of a table (default limits to 10):

 	table_name.all

-To graph a group query into a bar chart:
+To graph a database group_by query into a bar chart:

 	SchemaTable::bar_chart(Model.group(:column_name))

 # Developer Installation Guide
-Follow the following instructions to get rvm and ruby installed: https://rvm.io/rvm/install .
-The rails notebook is compatible with Ruby 2.2.1 and above.
+Follow the instructions in the following link to get rvm and ruby installed: https://rvm.io/rvm/install .
+The rails notebook is only compatible with Ruby 2.2.1 and above.
 Once rvm is installed, run:

     rvm install ruby 2.2.1